How To Become A Quant | Carnegie Mellon University | Quantitative Finance Careers

 Carnegie Mellon University’s Master of Science in Computational Finance is one of the premier avenues into the dynamic and lucrative world of Quantitative finance.
 For 30 years, they've prepared students for highly successful careers in Quantitative finance.
 The outcomes-focused interdisciplinary curriculum and blend of tenured faculty and subject matter experts have led to a 100% graduate hire rate with an average US annual compensation of $165,361.

-Learn more about MSCF alumni salary statistics, shifts in buy side and sell side employment, job promotion data, and the most important skills for future quantitative finance success by downloading our alumni career reports.
+Learn more about MSCF alumni salary statistics, shifts in buy side and sell side employment, job promotion data, and the most important skills for future quantitative finance success by downloading our alumni career report.